gdurisi/gdurisi.github.io/_pages/publications.md

   </li>

   <li><a href="https://github.com/quantizedmassivemimo" target="_blank">Quantized massive MIMO:</a> a collection of numerical routines to analyze the performance of massive MIMO systems with low precision converters

+  <li><a href="https://github.com/infotheorychalmers">Additional code repositories from our group</a>, including simulation scenarios for the transmission of short packets over massive MIMO networks

   </li>